DCC-EX/EX-Turntable/README.md

 Like other DCC++ EX code, config.example.h is provided and will be utilised automatically if a specific config.h is not defined.

-If nothing is changed in Turntable-EX, it will support a ULN2003 stepper motor controller with a 28BYJ-48 stepper motor, an active-low hall effect sensor for homing, and an active-high dual relay board for phase/polarity switching of the track on the turntable bridge.
+If nothing is changed in EX-Turntable, it will support a ULN2003 stepper motor controller with a 28BYJ-48 stepper motor, an active-low hall effect sensor for homing, and an active-high dual relay board for phase/polarity switching of the track on the turntable bridge.

 Other common stepper drivers and motors are supported, and if an alternative driver or stepper is listed as "pin compatible" with one of these, it will likely also work with the caveat that if it hasn't been tested, that cannot be confirmed.
 The list of currently tested and supported stepper drivers and motors is: